California Cybersecurity Education Summit 2025 Banner

 Moderator: Bradley Ponce, Chief Information Security Officer, Governor’s Office of Land Use and Climate Innovation

-Gerard Laygui, Chief Information Security Officer, CA Governor’s Office of Emergency Services
+Gerard Laygui, Chief of Information Technology Operations, Chief Information Security Officer, Information Technology, CA Governor’s Office of Emergency Services (Cal OES)

 Jason Thompson, Advanced Security Engineer, Comcast Business